 How do I apply?

-Firstly, you need to hold an offer of study in one of the eligible courses (listed above), have accepted your offer and paid the deposit to secure your place.
-We then ask for a separate Justification for Support document of about 2,500 words in PDF format to be submitted via the website by the deadline of midnight on the Thursday 30 April 2020.
+Firstly, you need to hold an offer of study in one of the eligible courses and have accepted your offered and paid the deposit to secure your place.
+We then ask for a separate Justification for Support document of about 2500 words in PDF format to be submitted on the website by the deadline of midnight on the Friday 28 May 2021.

 What do you look for in submissions?